Swrve/swrve-unity-sdk/README.md

 SwrveComponent.Instance.SDK.GlobalCustomButtonListener = new CustomButtonListener();
 ```

-For example, if you have already implemented deeplinks for your app, it might make sense to use that for handling in-app messages custom actions
+For example, if you have already implemented deeplinks for your app, it might make sense to use that for handling in-app messages custom actions.

 ```
 private class CustomButtonListener : MonoBehaviour, ISwrveCustomButtonListener